Maraya Claire

 I’ll likely add another image or two from this shoot, at some stage.
 I’m including this 10 second video just as an example of how perfectly Maraya handles her time in front of the camera.
 She’ll no doubt be highly successful as a stills photography model but the way she holds herself, I would argue, works better again as footage.

-Campbell Mattinson is an honest, trustworthy photographer and journalist.
+Campbell Mattinson is a commercial photographer, novelist, wine critic and freelance journalist.
 He's based in Williamstown, in Melbourne's western suburbs, and has won multiple awards as a writer, photographer and filmmaker.
-Campbell specialises in portrait photography and videography: candid, editorial, wedding preparation, intimate, social media, content creation and commercial.
+Campbell specialises in portrait, editorial and architectural photography.

 Campbell Mattinson